Interior point Newton method

 Then, let

-\[τ_1 = \frac{m⋅\min\{ μ ⊙ s\}}{μ^{\mathrm{T}}s} \quad\text{ and }\quad τ_2 = \frac{μ^{\mathrm{T}}s}{\lVert F(q) \rVert}\]
+\[τ_1 = \frac{m\min\{μ ⊙ s\}}{μ^{\mathrm{T}}s} \quad\text{ and }\quad τ_2 = \frac{μ^{\mathrm{T}}s}{\lVert F(q) \rVert_{}},\]

 where $⊙$ denotes the Hadamard (or elementwise) product.

-For a new candidate $q(α) = \bigl(p(α), λ(α), μ(α), s(α)\bigr) := (\operatorname{retr}_p(αX), λ+αY, μ+αZ, s+αW)$, we then define two functions
+For a new candidate $q(α) = \bigl(p(α), λ(α), μ(α), s(α)\bigr := (\operatorname{retr}_p(αX), λ+αY, μ+αZ, s+αW)$, we then define two functions

-\[c_1(α) = \min\{ μ(α) ⊙ s(α) \} - \frac{γτ_1 μ(α)^{\mathrm{T}}s(α)}{m} \quad\text{ and }\quad c_2(α) = μ(α)^{\mathrm{T}}s(α) – γτ_2 \lVert F(q(α)) \rVert.\]
+\[c_1(α) = \min\{μ(α) ⊙ s(α)\} - \frac{γτ_1 μ(α)^{\mathrm{T}}s(α)}{m} \quad\text{ and }\quad c_2(α) = μ(α)^{\mathrm{T}}s(α) – γτ_2 \lVert F(q(α)) \rVert_{}.\]

-While the paper now states that the (Armijo) linesearch starts at a point $\tilde α$, it is easier to include the condition that $c_1(α) ≥ 0$ and $c_2(α) ≥ 0$ into the linesearch as well.
+While the paper now states that the (Armijo) line search starts at a point $\tilde α$, it is easier to include the condition that $c_1(α) ≥ 0$ and $c_2(α) ≥ 0$ into the line search as well.

-The functor InteriorPointCentralityCondition(cmo, γ, μ, s, normKKT)(N,qα) defined here evaluates this condition and returns true if both $c_1$ and $c_2$ are nonnegative.
+The functor InteriorPointCentralityCondition(cmo, γ, μ, s, normKKT)(N,qα) defined here evaluates this condition and returns true if both $c_1$ and $c_2$ are non-negative.

 Fields